WasmEdge/docs/docs/develop/build-and-run/install.md

   * The `wasmedgec` tool is the ahead-of-time (AOT) compiler to compile a `.wasm` file into a native `.so` file (or `.dylib` on MacOS, `.dll` on Windows, or `.wasm` as the universal WASM format on all platforms).
 The `wasmedge` can then execute the output file.
     * Compile a WASM file into a AOT-compiled WASM: `wasmedgec app.wasm app.so`
     * Execute the WASM in AOT mode: `wasmedge --dir .:. app.so`
+  * The `wasmedge-tensorflow`, `wasmedge-tensorflow-lite` tools are runtimes that support the WasmEdge tensorflow extension.
 * The `$HOME/.wasmedge/lib` directory contains WasmEdge shared libraries, as well as dependency libraries.
 They are useful for WasmEdge SDKs to launch WasmEdge programs and functions from host applications.
 * The `$HOME/.wasmedge/include` directory contains the WasmEdge header files.
 They are useful for WasmEdge SDKs.
+* The `$HOME/.wasmedge/plugin` directory contains the plug-ins for WasmEdge.

 ## Install plugins and extensions